 Findings in a new research review indicate that cannabidiol (CBD) can help those addicted to opioids by reducing cravings and withdrawal symptoms.

 Studies indicate that cannabidiol (CBD), a natural cannabinoid found in cannabis, effectively reduces the cravings and withdrawal symptoms in those addicted to opioids, a new research review concludes.
-Yasmin L. Hurt, PhD, the Director of the Center for Addictive Disorders for the Mount Sinai Behavioral Health System, examined the findings of animal studies and a small human pilot and published her findings in the journal Trends in Neuroscience.
+Yasmin L. Hurd, PhD, the Director of the Center for Addictive Disorders for the Mount Sinai Behavioral Health System, examined the findings of animal studies and a small human pilot and published her findings in the journal Trends in Neuroscience.

 Doctors commonly prescribe opioids for the management of severe or chronic pain.
 The powerful medications bind to opioid receptors throughout the brain, spinal cord, and other areas of the body, which in turn reduce the perception of pain and produce a sense of well being.
 Opioids, while effective, carry a high risk of abuse and addiction, and every day in the U.S. 78 people die from an opioid-related overdose.